 In May 2020, the IDF warned Hamas to stop cross-border drone flights into Israel from Gaza.
 The warning came in response to several alleged recent drone flights, believed to be conducted by Palestinian Islamic Jihad.
 As the ruling authority in Gaza, Israel holds Hamas responsible for all attacks emanating from the territory.

-Taken together, the uptick in drone incursions, some armed, shows that armed groups in Gaza remain determined to attack Israel, whose air defenses and anti-tunnel technology have neutralized much of their capabilities to inflict harm.
-Continued incursions and subsequent Israeli reprisals increase the risk of future conflict with Israel.
+Taken together, the uptick in drone incursions in recent years and during the May 2021 conflict, shows that armed groups in Gaza remain determined to attack Israel, whose air defenses and anti-tunnel technology have neutralized much of their capabilities to inflict harm.
 Drones, especially commercially-available models, are relatively easy for Hamas to smuggle, as they are small and whole drones or their components can be concealed in shipments of toys to Gaza, or in the luggage of people entering the Strip.
 According to data from the Overland Crossings Authority at the Defense Ministry, Israel has seized hundreds of full drones or drone parts at the border crossings it controls.
 No similar data exists for Egypt’s border crossing.
 In all likelihood, many drones and drone parts slip in undetected, where they make their way to Hamas workshops to be reassembled and possibly outfitted for military purposes.
+The emergence of the Shehab drone during the May 2021 conflict shows that even under an intense naval blockade, Hamas is able to use commercially available technologies to advance its drone program, highlighting just how low the barriers to entry are and how the Iranian drone threat is likely to proliferate in Gaza and around the region in years to come.

 The rapid fall of Mosul and rise of ISIS in Iraq in 2014 paved the way for Iran to provide UAVs to some of the Iraqi Shia militias it backed in the Popular Mobilization Forces (PMF), including Kata’ib Hezbollah and Harakat Hezbollah al-Nujaba, which have been sanctioned by the U.S. government.
 Iran’s provision of UAVs to its proxies serves to amplify its military and political influence in Iraq.
 There have not been many open-source reports of Iraqi Shi’a militias using Iran-supplied drones, but it appears, with one notable exception, that the militias’ sporadic usage of drones was primarily centered on reconnaissance against ISIS.